 Backpack – It’s important to have a backpack for your adventure that is comfortable and fits you properly.
-For most of our trekking adventures, you won’t need to carry your own cooking and sleeping gear, but you will need to carry several days worth of clothing as well as other essentials.
 Please visit our blog post about How to Choose a Backpack to learn how to measure your hips and torso to find the appropriate sized backpack for you as well as the capacity needed for your next adventure.

-Silk Sleep Sack – If you’re going to be staying in budget accommodations or planning on trekking where you’re camping or staying with a homestay family, a silk sleep sack is an essential item.
+Silk Sleep Sack – If you’re going to be staying in budget accommodations or planning on hut-to-hut trekking, or staying in a homestay, a silk sleep sack is good to have.
 It will keep the bugs from biting through and it’s nice to be enveloped in something that you know is clean.
 It’s also cool enough so you won’t roast in the summer, but ads an extra layer of warmth in the winter.

 Water Filter & Reusable Water Bottle – When traveling, water is the biggest concern.
 Sawyer makes the best water filters available and the Sawyer PointONE water bottle is perfect for all of your adventures.
 It’s more than just a filtration bottle, the Sawyer 4-way filter can be used as an inline filter on your hydration pack, attached to a faucet with the included faucet adapter, or as an ultra-lite system.
 It includes a 34 oz BPA-free durable water bottle with a fip-top cap and the filter is a .10 micron water filter that guarantees to purify 1 million gallons of water.
-(Note: this is recommended for US Travel only.
-When traveling to third world countries, you should only drink bottled water with a sealed cap.)
+(Note: this is recommended for US/Canadian travel only.
+When traveling to most countries including those in Central America, South America, and Asia, you should only drink bottled water with a sealed cap.)